Did ‘The Walking Dead’ Season 7 Finale Bring The Zombie Series Back From The Dead? [Opinion]

 The sequence where Rick (Andrew Lincoln) tells Negan (Jeffrey Dean Morgan) that he is already dead came across powerfully.

 Negan also displayed a somewhat fuller dimension to his character, although as several reviewers have mentioned, he committed the cardinal TV/movie sin of a villain explaining too much.

 As the A.V.
 Club noted, “There is no defensible reason that a bad guy who’s repeatedly shown a willingness to resort to brutal violence to get what he wants would waste all this time trying to negotiate.”

-[As a slight digression, recall the scene in Kingsman: The Secret Service when the Samuel L. Jackson character confronts the soon-to-be-shot Harry (Colin Firth) and says “You know what this is like those old movies we both love.
+(As a slight digression, recall the scene in Kingsman: The Secret Service when the Samuel L. Jackson character confronts the soon-to-be-shot Harry (Colin Firth) and says, “You know what this is like those old movies we both love.
 Now I’m going to tell you my whole plan, and then I’m gonna come up with a convoluted way to kill you, and you’ll find an equally convoluted way to escape.
-Well this ain’t that kind of movie.”]
+Well, this ain’t that kind of movie.”)

-The Walking Dead comic book foreshadows Sasha’s Eugene-assisted turn in that Negan returns a hostage to Rick’s group named Holly (Sasha is a TV-only character) initially with a bag over head that is revealed to be a zombie.
+The Walking Dead comic book foreshadows Sasha’s Eugene-assisted turn in that Negan returns a hostage to Rick’s group named Holly (Sasha is a TV-only character) initially with a bag over her head that is revealed to be a zombie.
 While there is always speculation about who is going to die on The Walking Dead, since Sonequa Martin-Green has a new gig on a Star Trek spinoff, her departure from the recurring cast was expected if not telegraphed.

 In addition to the Negan-Rick showdown, “The other one-on-one conflict was Darryl and Dwight.
 To see them stare each other down—Darryl with Dwight’s life in his hands—was incredibly tense and satisfying,” Gizmodo asserted.